neu-se/CS4530-Fall-2023/tutorials/emitters.md

 There's a lot of moving parts here, so let's break it down step by step.

 ## Events
-Events serve a key role in allowing sockets to be versatile; they allow sockets to emit/listen to specific events at the developer's discretion, allowing for more control over their application's interactions.
+Events allow emitters to emit/listen to specific events at the developer's discretion, allowing for more control over their application's interactions.
 Let's again consider the previous example.

 ```ts
 type ClockEvents = {